A board certified dermatologist means your doctor has met certain standards of safety, knowledge and experience.

 Be safe with your skin and go to a board certified dermatologist.

-Female and Male Board Certified Dermatologists in Lafayette, LA
+Female and Male Board Certified Dermatologist in Lafayette, LA

 Some people feel more comfortable having a dermatologist of a certain gender, and at Dermatology Center of Acadiana we have both.
-Dr. Daniel Dupree is our male board certified dermatologist, and both Dr. Kristy Kennedy and Dr. Alison Penton are female board certified dermatologists.
+Dr. Daniel Dupree is a male board certified dermatologist, and Dr. Kristy Kennedy a female board certified dermatologist.

-Many mothers find comfort in the fact that Drs.
-Dupree, Kennedy and Penton are parents too.
+Many parents find comfort in the fact that Drs.
+Dupree and Kennedy are parents too.
 With four children each, rest assured that your child will be in good hands.